ISISComputingGroup/lewis-ess/README.md

 - Automated system and unit tests of software that communicates with the device
 - Perform "dry runs" to test scripts that are to be run against the device

-Using a simulation for the above has the added benefit that, unlike most real devices, a simulation may be speed up / fast-forwarded past any lengthy delays or processes that occur in the device.
+Using a simulation for the above has the added benefit that, unlike most real devices, a simulation may be sped up / fast-forwarded past any lengthy delays or processes that occur in the device.

 ## Framework Details

 The Plankton framework is built around a cycle-based statemachine that drives the device simulation, and shared protocol adapters that separate the communication layer from the simulated device.

+#### Cycle-based

 By cycle-based we mean that all processing in the framework occurs during "heartbeat" simulation ticks that propagate calls to `process` methods throughout the simulation, along with a Delta T parameter that contains the time that has passed since the last tick.
 The device simulation is then responsible for updating its state based on how much time has passed and what input has been received during that time.